ga-wdi-boston/js-basics-1-assessment/README.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+After the code executes, the value of c is 7.
+In 'c = c + d;' you are redefining the value of c, which is the sum of the variables 5 and d as previously defined.

 ## Question 3